Table of Contents

 The Defining Geography of the Korean Peninsula

-• Major river systems: The Han River (central), Nakdong River (southeast), and Geum River (southwest) are the primary waterways that facilitated internal movement and external trade.
+- Major Rivers: Vital waterways such as the Han River (central), Nakdong River (southeast), and Geum River (southwest) traverse the peninsula, facilitating internal connectivity, trade, and military logistics.

 Mountains: Fortresses of Defense and Isolation